 Cleaning Your RV Fresh Water Tank

 Sometimes water can pick up a smell when it’s been stored for a while.
-If this is the case, you can drain the fresh water tank and run water with a small bit of bleach through your system.
+If this is the case, you can drain the fresh water tank and use something like AquaShock Freshwater tank sanitizer to get that thing squeaky clean.
 There should be a drain near your fresh water intake valve that allows the fresh water tank to drain on the ground before you refill the tank.

 Here is a great video from RVGeeks teaching you how to go through that entire process:

-Well, you’ve conquered the fresh water system in your new RV, and you did it without floating away.
-Now you can move on to more exciting activities, like enjoying your first camp trip.
+Well, you’ve conquered the freshwater system in your new RV, and you did it without floating away.
+Now you can move on to more exciting activities, like finding the perfect RV for your first camp trip.
 Happy travels!